fastmcp-me/speech-mcp/README.md

 2. Select "Add Extension" from the menu
 3. Choose "Command-line Extension"
 4. Enter a name (e.g., "Speech Interface")
-5. For the command, enter: `uvx speech-mcp`
+5. For the command, enter: `speech-mcp`
 6. Follow the prompts to complete the setup

 ### Option 4: Manual Installation